-- (1) Our net income attributable to KLA increased to \$1,026.0 million in the three months ended September 30, 2022 compared to the three months ended September 30, 2021.
-The increase from the first quarter of fiscal 2022 was primarily due to higher revenues partially offset by higher operating expenses as well as a lower income tax benefit.
-Refer to the sections below for further information. - (2) Diluted net income per share is computed independently for each of the quarters presented based on the weighted-average fully diluted shares outstanding for each quarter.
+(1) Our net income attributable to KLA increased to \$978.8 million in the three months ended December 31, 2022 compared to the three months ended December 31, 2021, which was primarily due to 27% higher revenues partially offset by increased operating expenses of 20%.
+Refer to the sections below for further information.

+(2) Diluted net income per share is computed independently for each of the quarters presented based on the weighted-average fully diluted shares outstanding for each quarter.
 Therefore, the sum of quarterly diluted net income per share information may not equal annual (or other multiple-quarter calculations of) diluted net income per share.